spring-media/Carlos/README.md

 We use [Quick](https://github.com/Quick/Quick) and [Nimble](https://github.com/Quick/Nimble) instead of `XCTest` in order to have a good BDD test layout.

 As of today, there are **400+ tests** for Carlos (see the folder `Sample/CarlosTests`), and overall the tests codebase is *almost double the size* of the production codebase.

+## Future development

+Carlos is under development and [here](https://github.com/WeltN24/Carlos/issues) you can see all the open issues.
+They are assigned to milestones so that you can have an idea of when a given feature will be shipped.

+If you want to contribute to this repo, please:

+- Create an issue explaining your problem and your solution
+- Create a branch with the issue number and a short abstract of the feature name
+- Implement your solution
+- Write tests (untested features won't be merged)
+- When all the tests are written and green, create a pull request, with a short description of the approach taken

 ## Authors